kbroman/dataorg/pages/consistency.Rmd

 - **Be careful about extra spaces within cells.** A blank cell is different then a cell that contains a single space.
-And "`male`" is different from "` male `" (that is, with spaces at the beginning an end.
+And "`male`" is different from "` male `" (that is, with spaces at the beginning an end).
 These can be a headache later on.

 ---